What is IDDD Quantitative Finance?

-The Interdisciplinary Dual Degree on Quantitative Finance offered by the Department of Management Studies in IIT Madras enables students to adapt to new developments in finance.
-Through theoretical and applied concepts in quantitative finance, financial engineering and risk management, the program bridges the gap between application of modern process technologies and state-of-the-art finance.
-It prepares students for careers involving design and management of novel financial instruments for evaluation of risks and gains.
+The Interdisciplinary Dual Degree in Quantitative Finance offered by the Department of Management Studies at IIT Madras enables students to adapt to new developments in finance.
+Through theoretical and applied concepts in quantitative finance, financial engineering, and risk management, the program bridges the gap between the application of modern process technologies and state-of-the-art finance.
+It prepares students for careers involving the design and management of novel financial instruments for the evaluation of risks and gains.

 Open to all students of all branches of IITM with a minimum CGPA of 8.0 at the end of 5th semester.
 Selection will be strictly based on CGPA till the 5th semester.